OmerDolev/omerdolev.github.io/_posts/2020-12-11-low-and-high-level-runtimes.md

 <img src="/assets/img/low-and-high-level-runtimes-1.png" alt="low-and-high-level-runtimes" width="300" height="300" align="middle"/>

-Let's have a short dive into the world of container runtimes, talking about low-level and high-level runtimes.
+Let's have a short dive into the world of container runtimes, talking about low-level and high-level runtimes (which from now will be referred to as low-level runtimes and high-level runtimes).
 One of the most common low-level container runtimes is [runc](https://github.com/opencontainers/runc) (which by the way, is written in GoLang).

+As mentioned in the previous post, conatiners (in Linux of course) are implemented by Linux namespaces and cgroups.
+Namespaces help you virtualize the environment while cgroups helps you limit resources consumed by a process.
+The main responsibility of the low-level runtimes is the creation and configuration of such namespaces and cgroups for containers, and then execution inside those namespaces and cgroups (this is the core functionality of the low-level runtimes, which usually implement more features).

 For example, there's [systemd-nspawn](https://wiki.archlinux.org/index.php/Systemd-nspawn) which is a tool that resembles the chroot command
 (which changes your root dir) from a user POV, but actually, it enables runnning a command or even an OS in a light-weight namespace container.